jenkinsci/octopusdeploy-plugin/developer-guide.md

 ![run custom build](./developer-guide-images/run-custom-build.png)

+### Managing the version number
+For most changes the version number is self-managed by the build process.
+If you need to bump the version number manually, such as bumping the major version number, you will need to update the version number in the `<version>` tag in [pom.xml](https://github.com/OctopusDeploy/octopus-jenkins-plugin/blob/master/pom.xml).
+The version number format should be a 3  `major.minor.patch-SNAPSHOT`.
+The `-SNAPSHOT` suffix is required.

 **Please note**: The [plugin repository](https://plugins.jenkins.io/) can take several days before the new version shows on the [download page](https://plugins.jenkins.io/octopusdeploy/).
 Be patient.

 # Inside Jenkins #